 We’ve had people ask about why we would allow credit cards because people can abuse them.
 From our understanding of history, every form of money has been abused.
 People abuse cash.
 People abuse checks.
 People abuse credit cards.
 People abuse online payments.
 People even abused the trading of chickens and goats.
 If we refused to use any form of money because of its temptations and pitfalls, we would be without recourse.

-We do offer a class called Financial Peace that is helping many people to get control of their spending and savings.
+We do offer a class called Financial Peace University that is helping many people to get control of their spending and savings.
 The location of the problem is not in the mode but in the heart.
 It’s for that reason we feel the freedom to use any form of money to empower people to give.
 If you would like to be part of our next FPU class, contact the church office!